michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 #### 3.3.1 - Alert #1

 The first alert you will configure in the exercise will initiate a notification when a cluster's memory utilization reaches over 20%.
 In order to create the alert, create the next ConfigMap in the `open-cluster-management-observability` namespace (Make sure to go through the alert before applying it!).
-Run the next commands -

 ```
-<hub> $ cat >> custom-alert.yaml << EOF
 apiVersion: v1
 data:
   custom_rules.yaml: |